- Importing a Vehicle into the United States

 Washington, D.C.
 20460

-A-1 Auto Transport Ships Worldwide.Get a Free, No Obligation to Buy, Auto Shipping Quote.
+A-1 Auto Transport Ships Worldwide.Get a Free, No Obligation to Buy, Auto Shipping Quote.Get my free quote nowor call us to do it for you:

 U.S. Department of Transportation National Highway Traffic Safety Administration

-If a vehicle does not have the conformity sticker affixed by the manufacturer, the vehicle owner will be responsible to pay one and a half times the vehicles duty value on top of the normal Customs entry bond that must be paid at the time of import into the U.S.
+If a motor does not have the conformity sticker affixed by the manufacturer, the vehicle owner will be responsible to pay one and a half times the vehicles duty value on top of the normal Customs entry bond that must be paid at the time of import into the U.S.

-To reach the DOT for further information you can call: 202-366-5291.
+To reach the DOT for further information, you can call: 202-366-5291.

 You can also send a written letter for information on import requirements to: